 With treatment, most people with MPA have a good outcome.
 Your healthcare provider can help you manage the condition.
-He or she may give you advice about dealing with medicine side effects and avoiding infections.
+He or she may give you advice about dealing with medicine side effects and preventing infections.

 You will likely need close follow-up to watch for possible relapse.
 It’s very important to stick with your medicine routine.
 This can help to prevent complications and organ damage.
 It is also important to keep up physical activity and good nutrition, even if you don’t feel your best.
 Your healthcare provider can help you with the best treatment plan for you.
 Work closely with your healthcare provider to have the best outcome.

 MPA is a form of vasculitis that affects mainly the small blood vessels.
 These include arterioles, venules, and capillaries.

 MPA is an inflammatory disease that can cause damage in many parts of the body, such as the kidneys, lungs, skin, and nerves.
 The filtering function of the kidneys is often affected.
 Besides kidney problems, symptoms may include fatigue, weakness, fever, weight loss, rashes, muscle and joint aches, and numbness or tingling.

 Researchers don’t fully know the cause of the condition.
 It may involve a problem that causes an immune reaction against the body’s own blood vessel cells.